HR

 Mantra diksha is a sacred initiation into mantra meditation.

-The first diksha of the tradition is in the Guru, i.e. the root mantra Om Namah Shivaya.
+The first diksha of Shiva Shakti Tantra is in the Guru, i.e. the root mantra Om Namah Shivaya.
 During this mantra diksha, Shiva Puja is performed.
-Along with the mantra, a rudraksha japa mala is also given – a rosary used for mantra meditation.
+Along with the mantra, one also receive a rudraksha japa mala, a rosary that is used for mantra japa meditation.

 The Guru mantra can be used in two ways.
 One way is sitting meditation with japa mala, while the other refers to mentally reciting the mantra in any daily activity, which is called ajapa japa.
 In this way, peace of mind is maintained, one becomes more resistant to all the stresses that life brings and one lives immersed in the present moment.

-During this first mantra diksha, a daily meditation consisting of 11 japa malas is given, which takes about thirty minutes.
-Later, the length of the meditation can be increased according to the capacity and capabilities of the person.
+At this first mantra diksha, one is given a daily meditation consisting of 11 japa malas, which takes about thirty minutes.
+Later, the length of meditation can be increased according to the capacity and possibilities of the person.

-The second diksha is in the Mahamrityunjaya or Tryambakam mantra, which is also popularly called the mantra of immortality.
-During this mantra diksha, Shiva Puja is performed.
-This is a very intense mantra and to begin with, only one japa mala of the mantra is given per day, which takes about twenty minutes.
-Slowly, with regular meditation, this daily number of japa malas is increased.
+The second diksha is in the Mahamrityunjaya or Tryambakam mantra, popularly called the mantra of immortality.
+Shiva Puja is performed during this mantra diksha.
+This is a very intense mantra and to begin, one gets only one japa mala of the mantra per day, which takes about twenty minutes.
+Slowly, with regular mantra japa meditation, this daily number of japa mala increases.

-Daily regular mantra japa meditation is required, at least for a year with the Om Namah Shivaya mantra, before diksha in the Mahamrityunjaya mantra.
+Daily regular mantra japa meditation is required, at least a year with the Om Namah Shivaya mantra, before diksha in the Mahamrityunjaya mantra.
 The duration of meditation with this mantra is completely individual.
-It depends on the individual’s dedication to the entire process, maturity and the amount of mental-emotional baggage that needs to be cleared.
+It depends on the individual’s dedication to the entire process, maturity and the amount of mental-emotional baggage that must be cleared.

-After the meditator has gone through the mantra japa meditation with the Om Namah Shivaya and Mahamrityunjaya mantras, he is ready for the intensity that Shakti Tantra brings.
+After the meditator went through the mantra japa meditation with the Om Namah Shivaya and Mahamrityunjaya mantras, he is ready for the intensity that Shakti Tantra brings.

 Join our newsletter